Simula Research Laboratory: Major international collaborations

 Simula and the University of California, San Diego (UCSD) collaborate on educating master- and PhD-students through the PhD program SUURPh, and through the joint Summer School in Computational Physiology (SSCP).

-Inria (French Institute for Research in Computer Science and Automation) and Simula have a long-standing collaboration with a wide scientific footprint.
-Currently, several departments at Simula are also connected with Inria through associated teams.
-Inria is France’s leading research institute within computer science and applied mathematics.
-With a headcount of around 3500 researchers and engineers, Inria is a European research institute with a strong track record of excellence in basic research and applied industrial research.
+Inria (French Institute for Research in Computer Science and Automation) and Simula have a collaboration with a scientific footprint.
+Currently, several departments at Simula are connected with Inria through Associate Teams, and more will be developed following a cooperation agreement signed in February 2026.
+Inria is a French research institute within computer science and applied mathematics.
+With around 3500 researchers and engineers, Inria has a history of excellence in basic and applied industrial research.

 Simula is one of the founding partners of NORA (Norwegian Artificial Intelligence Research Consortium), which aims to strengthen Norwegian research, education and innovation within artificial intelligence, machine learning and robotics, as well as other relevant research that supports the development of artificial intelligence applications.